Presented at 9:15am in Meadowbrook I/II on Wednesday, November 20, 2019.#29370

 - How to use the Immersive REading Tools

-Alternate Format, Assistive Technology, Including Accessibility in Curriculum, Information Resources, Information Technology, Uncategorized, Web/Media Access
+Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access